bluebarryz/Sunflower-Seed-Patterns/README.md

 <img src="readme/1_e turn.gif" alt="1/e turn" width="250" height="250">

 <p>These two turn sizes are both irrational, meaning they can't be expressed as an integer over another integer (or an integer over an almost-integer, like 5/6.02 or 1/2.01).
-Since irrational numbers can't be expressed as fractions, they don't have a denominator.
-As a reuslt, irrational turn sizes don't create well-defined spiral arms like 1/10 and 1/3, or even like 5/6.02, or 1/2.02.
+Since irrational numbers can't be expressed as fractions, we can't say that the number of spiral arms corresponds to the denominator of the turn size.
+And you can observe this visually too as the turn sizes &#8730;2/2 and 1/<i>e</i> don't create well-defined spiral arms like 1/10 and 1/3, or even like 5/6.02, or 1/2.02.
 But they still create <i>some</i> kind of spiral arms.
 Why?
 Well, both of these irrational turn sizes can be well-approximated by a rational number. &#8730;2/2 can be well-approximated by 7071/10000.
 Likewise, 1/<i>e</i> can be well-approximated by 1839/5000.
-Thus, both of these turn sizes result in patterns with at least some semblance to spiral arms.
+Thus, both of these turn sizes result in patterns with spiral arms, just not spiral arms you can easily see.
 The patterns are very space-efficient (certainly better the ones created by turn sizes of 1/10 and 1/3), but not perfect, as they still have spiral arms that create little pockets of wasted space.</p>

 <p> What can be learned from this is that &#8730;2/2 and 1/<i>e</i> are irrational, just not <i>irrational enough</i>.</p>